altunixon/wips/lns/altina_ln/ASP-25-Chapter_5_An_Invitation_into_Darkness.md

 "Imperial capital!
 How about bringing all 5000 troops along for the victory celebration?
 Well?"<br/>

 That meant an all out war...
-Regis frowned.
+Regis frowned.<br/>

 Altina shook her head and said: